by Primordial

 Missing info?

-Provide as many details as possible about Primordial: Grain-Free, Kitten Duck & Turkey so we can make it better!
+Provide as many details as possible about Primordial: Kitten Duck & Turkey so we can make it better!

 Thank you!